L-Blondy/lb-scroll-nav/README.md

 setScrollNav(sections, sectionsContainer, threshold)
 ```

-sectionsContainer defaults to BODY <br/>
+SectionsContainer defaults to BODY <br/>
-threshold defaults to 0.5 => location will update when 50% of the section at least is displayed
+Threshold defaults to 0.5 => location will update when 50% of the section at least is displayed